 These criteria were spelt out in considerable detail.
-For example, degree of disadvantage could be demonstrated by the use of the ABS Socio-Economic Index for Areas (SEIFA Index) together with data on unemployment and population demographics.
+For example, degree of disadvantage could be demonstrated by the use of the ABS Socio-Economic Index for Areas (SEIFA Index) together with data on unemployment and population demographics.25 the processes, actions and behaviours employed by the Australian Government and Grant Recipients result in public resources being used in an efficient, effective, economical and ethical manner.27

 In addition to the above, documentation related to the standing of the proponent and the viability of the project as well as its existing level of funding, would be assessed.
-For projects seeking more than \$1 million in funding, the Guide noted (under its explanation of criterion 1, economic growth) that "Cost-Benefit Analysis supporting the Applicant's case will be highly regarded".
+For projects seeking more than \$1 million in funding, the Guide noted (under its explanation of criterion 1, economic growth) that "Cost-Benefit Analysis supporting the Applicant's case will be highly regarded".26